jtalks-org/antarcticle-scala/README.md

 * PostgreSQL

 SQLite, Microsoft Access and Derby will also probably work, but we haven't tested them.

+When creating database in MySQL you need to use utf_bin collation like this: `create database antarcticle character set utf8 collate utf8_bin`

 To configure database connection use the following properties:

     db.default.driver=com.mysql.jdbc.Driver